vladimirice/ucom.backend/documentation/features/AFFILIATE_PROGRAMS.md

 ```
 {
     // ... the regular fields like account_name, sign, etc....
+    affiliates_actions: [
+        {
+            offer_id: 5,
+            account_name_source: 'spirinspirin',    // to pass to the SocialApi.getReferralFromUserSignedTransactionAsJson wallet function
+            action: Interactions.referral(),        // what function to call - SocialApi.getReferralFromUserSignedTransactionAsJson
-    referral_signed_json:  '{.....}', // a result of the call of SocialApi.getReferralFromUserSignedTransactionAsJson
+            signed_transaction: '{.....}',          // a result of the call of SocialApi.getReferralFromUserSignedTransactionAsJson
-    account_name_source: 'spirinspirin', // fetch it from the step 1
+        }
+    ],
 }
 ```